hbyacademic/HBY/aboutme.md

       - know-how of sliding puzzle (at Jun.
 4th, 2019 from Colombia)
       - about smoothing filter (at Jan.
 22th, 2019 from Taiwan)
       - about Sobel filter (at Feb.
 16th, 2019 from Taiwan)
       - first case connected from Denmark at Nov.
-1st, 2018.
+1st, 2018. (about Flappy bird game)